uzaramen108/McCabe-Thiele-method-online/README.md

-**McCabe-Thiele Method Online** is a web-based simulation tool designed to help chemical engineering students and professionals visualize binary distillation processes.
-It automates the graphical construction of the McCabe-Thiele diagram to determine the number of theoretical stages, minimum reflux ratio, and optimal feed location.
+**McCabe-Thiele Method Online** is created by undergraduate chemical engineering students, is a web-based simulation tool designed to help chemical engineering students and professionals visualize binary distillation processes.
+It automates the graphical construction of McCabe-Thiele diagrams to determine the theoretical number of plates, minimum reflux ratio, and optimal feed location.
+Future updates will provide tools for other chemical processes.